fmacias/FIFO-Task-Queue/README.md

 All Queued Tasks have already been finalized!
 ~~~
 ## Cancel after elapsed time
-Does not break run execution because this providef tak doen not manage the CancelationToken.
+Does not break run execution because this provided task does not manage the CancelationToken.
 Cancelation was sent during the execution of the second task but it won't be aborted
 because the action of the second task does not manage the cancelation Token of the queue,
 so that, the second task will be finished and the next ones canceled.